jcyesc/linux-driver-development/drivers-dev/chapter-5/README.md

 - chapter-5-apps/lab-1/Makefile (builds the binary for the app)
 - linux-kernel/arch/arm/boot/dts/bcm2710-rpi-3-b.dts

+>Note: Remember to build the device tree (DT) and install the modules.

 After `copying` the `keys_platform_device_driver.ko` and `app_for_keys_platform_device_driver` in the Raspberry Pi, execute the following commands: